-If you’ve never used the John Lewis “Never Knowingly Undersold” promise to price match your shopping, here’s what you need to do to save money on your shopping.
+If you want to use the John Lewis “Never Knowingly Undersold” promise to price match your shopping, you don’t have much time left.

 The Never Knowingly Undersold policy says John Lewis will price match a high street competitor.
 So if you find an item for sale for less elsewhere, you should be able to get it for the same price at John Lewis.